keyscores/gae-static/README.md

 1. Fork this repository
 2. Place your static files inside public folder
 3. Change app.yaml to the name of your app and version.
-4. Set up "push to deploy" at developers.google.com/console > Source Code > Releases > Create Pipeline pointing to the new repo
+4. Set up "push to deploy" at developers.google.com/console > Source Code > Releases > Create Pipeline pointing to the new repo.
+(GAE release pipelines are experimental as of 10/2014.
+The first time you may have to deploy traditionally through googleappengine launcher or such)

 Usage Instructions
 ==================